guitmz/memrun/C/README.md

 pi@raspberrypi400:~/memrun/C $
 ```

-... as well as g++ behave like tcc with "-run" (compile to and execute from RAM):
+... as well as g++ behave like tcc with "-run" (compile to and execute from RAM, no storing of executable in filesystem):
 ```
 pi@raspberrypi400:~/memrun/C $ uname -a | g++ -O3 -Wall -run demo.cpp 42
 bar 42